-All new employees are inducted to the Company at which time the details of this Health, Safety and Welfare Policy are highlighted.
-Copies are provided at each main office location and are available on the Esh Group Sharepoint.
+All new employees are inducted to the Company at which time the details of this Health, Safety & Wellbeing Policy are highlighted.
+Copies are provided at each main office location and are available on the Esh Group SharePoint.

-All personnel-attending sites, including visitors must report to the Site Manager or his representative when they will be made aware of the specific site rules for the project and any unusual associated risks.
+All personnel attending sites, including visitors must report to the Site Manager or his representative where they will be made aware of the specific site rules for the project and any unusual associated risks.